OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-quickstart.md

 ## Deploying Non-Rust WASM Projects

-The Stylus CLI tool supports deploying WebAssembly (WASM) projects, including those not compiled from Rust.
-You can deploy any WASM file by using the `--wasm-file-path` flag with Stylus CLI commands.
+The Stylus CLI tool can also deploy non-Rust, WASM projects to Stylus by specifying the WASM file directly with the `--wasm-file-path` flag to any of the cargo stylus commands.

-### Supporting Various WASM Sources

-The tool isn't limited to Rust-compiled WASMs.
-It can deploy WASM files written in other programming languages like C, or even WebAssembly Text [(WAT)](https://www.webassemblyman.com/wat_webassembly_text_format.html) files.
-This flexibility allows for deploying standalone WASM files that do not require Rust compilation.

-For instance, a simple WAT module like this:
+Even WebAssembly Text [(WAT)](https://www.webassemblyman.com/wat_webassembly_text_format.html) files are supported.
+This means projects that are just individual WASM files can be deployed onchain without needing to have been compiled by Rust.
+WASMs produced by other languages, such as C, can be used with the tool this way.

+For example:

 ```wasm
 (module